-CZTS thin-film solar cells
+CZTS thin-film solar cells (completed)

 Thin-film solar cells based on Cu2ZnSn(S,Se)4 and Cu2Zn(Sn,Ge,Si)S4 are developed for affordable sunlight harvesting with sufficiently high efficiency, long lifetime, and low exploitation of material Resources.